 Sleeping on one’s back with proper support under the knees to help with the natural curve of the spine is typically considered the best sleeping position for a healthy spine.
 Having proper neck and back support with pillows and mattresses are also important in helping with back pain.
 However, if people already have some back conditions, like a herniated disc, for instance, then a specialist might suggest a different sleeping position to help reduce pain and to open the spinal joints.

 One simple thing that can help maintain a healthy spine is staying hydrated.
 This is a small thing that can help the disks in the spine maintain their height, which minimizes the chance of bulging disks and lessens the pressure on the spine.

 Contact a Specialist

 It is good for someone to see a specialist if they have back pain.
 Spine specialists can help come up with a customized treatment plan to help diagnose the current issue, find methods to reduce pain, and give suggestions on other ways to prevent some future back pain.

-Dr. Ricart is a Board Certified, fellowship-trained spine specialist.
+Dr. Ricart is a Board Certified, fellowship-trained spine doctor.
 He is fluent in both Spanish and English and is accepting new patients in both Omaha and Council Bluffs.
 If you’re having issues with your spine then maybe it’s time to give Dr. Ricart a visit!

 Contact Miller Orthopedic Specialists today to have our specialists help relieve your back pain!

 A lumbar disc herniation, commonly called a slipped disc, is one of the most common causes of lower back pain and leg pain.
 It is a problem with one of the cushions in your spine.
 Think of the disc as a shock absorber between two bones (vertebrae); the center of the cushion is a gel-like material (nucleus) surrounded by a fibrous, tougher material (annulus).